legendddhgf/Text2RPG/README.md

         has, resolving to `TRUE` if the player has less than/less than or equal/greater than/greater than or equal/exactly equal the given value of the item with the operator >/>=/</<=/=
-    - If no operator and value is given, the defaults are `> 0` (the player is in possession of the item in any quantity)
+    - If an entry condition is given with an item argument but no operator and value, the comparison defaults to `> $ITEM_MIN` (checks if the player has any amount of the item greater than the minimum amount).
 - `a` defines an action to be performed upon taking the transition given by the last `o`, or alternatively upon entering the room given by the last `r`
     - This action is defined by modifying the quantity the player has of the